Thanjavur Art Plate: History

-Process of manufacture
+Manufacturing

 The artifact consists of three components: the base plate, a circular plate of metals with primary relief, and the secondary relief.
 Sheets of brass are used to make the base plate, silver sheets to craft the reliefs, lead to create moulds to project the three-dimensional images, and an asphalt or wax board to fix the plate.
 The base plate is prepared first by craftsman specialized in heavy metals.
 Then the crafting of designs or reliefs is done by jewelers, and the encrusting of the relief is the prerogative of the diamond-setting expert.
 The procedure of manufacture involves the making of the base plate followed by the casting of the copper plate, preparing moulds, and crafting the motifs on copper plates and dyes.
 The base plate is also covered with motifs.
 Floral and other designs are carved on the reliefs, and the product is then finished by polishing.

 The art plates are marketed within the country and also exported.
 They are marketed by the artisans themselves or in handicraft showrooms and through exporters.